The Manifold Hypothesis for Gradient-Based Explanations: Consequences of the manifold hypothesis for gradient-based explanations

 \subsection{Explanations need to be respect {\it both} the model and the data}

-Can alignment of feature attributions with the tangent space of the data manifold also serve as a sufficient criterion for explanations?
-To see why this is not the case, consider the explanation algorithm that returns a random feature attribution from the tangent space.
-Even a random feature attribution that lies in the tangent space is structured.
-However, it does not correspond to a structure that is particularly relevant for the classification decision (examples are depicted in appendix Figure \ref{fig:apx_mnist_32_random}).
+Can the alignment of feature attributions with the tangent space of the data manifold also serve as a sufficient criterion for explanations?
+To that this is not the case, consider the explanation algorithm that returns a random feature attribution from the tangent space.
+Indeed, a random feature attribution that lies in the tangent space is perceptually-aligned.
+However, it does not correspond to a direction that is particularly relevant for the class of the image (examples are depicted in appendix Figure \ref{fig:apx_mnist_32_random}).
 In addition, a random feature attribution is {\it completely unrelated to the model}.
 It consequently fails sanity checks that assess the relationship between the explanation and the model, such as the parameter randomization test proposed in \cite{adebayo2018sanity}.
-For these reasons, alignment of a feature attribution with the tangent space of the data manifold can only be a necessary criterion for explanations.
+For these reasons, the alignment of a feature attribution with the tangent space of the data manifold can only be a necessary criterion for explanations.
 At the same time, the central idea behind the manifold hypothesis is that attributions without any meaningful relationship to the data (such as the orthogonal components depicted in the third row of Figure \ref{fig:mnist_gradients}) are also not explanations, even if they were highly salient to the model.
 Thus, we find that an attribution needs to fulfill {\it two different kinds of criteria} in order to be an explanation: It needs to be related to the model (at the minimum, pass the sanity checks) {\it and} to the structure of the data (our hypothesis: it must lie in the tangent space of the image manifold).